 How to apply

 Returning Municipalities: If you’re a governmental entity you may need to supply us with a copy of your IRS Federal letter (US), or GST sales tax form (Canada) before you can be registered.
-If you believe your organization has already supplied this documentation, please hit the “Need Support” button located at the bottom of every online grants page and our Tech Support Team will assist you with registration.
+If you believe your organization has already supplied this documentation, contact our Tech Support Team to assist you with registration.